neooooo28/stock-analyzer/README.md

 ## Credits
 1. Live and historical stock data is from [Yahoo!
 Finance](https://pypi.org/project/yfinance/).
-2. Huge inspiration on Plotly and CSS come from a tutorial from [STATWORX Blog by Alexander Blaufuss](https://www.statworx.com/en/blog/how-to-build-a-dashboard-in-python-plotly-dash-step-by-step-tutorial/)
+2. Frontend inspiration on Plotly and CSS come from a tutorial by [STATWORX Blog by Alexander Blaufuss](https://www.statworx.com/en/blog/how-to-build-a-dashboard-in-python-plotly-dash-step-by-step-tutorial/)